nanobox-io/nanobox-docs/source/cli/dev/evar.html.md

 ```

 ## remove
-The `remove` subcommand is used to remove environment variables from your Nanobox VM.
-You can remove a single environment variable, or a comma-delimited list of environment variables.
+The `remove` subcommand removes environment variables from your dev platform.
+You can remove a single environment variable or a comma-delimited list of environment variables.

 ### remove Usage
 ```bash